Trulicity® Prescription Online for Weight Loss

 ?

 Trulicity is a brand name for dulaglutide, which Eli Lilly manufactures.
-In 2014, the U.S. Food and Drug Administration first approved Trulicity as a treatment for type 2 diabetes.
-Six years later, the diabetes drug received additional approval as a treatment to reduce the risk of harmful cardiovascular events like strokes and heart attacks in adults with type 2 diabetes who have cardiovascular risks or disease.
+In 2014, the U.S. Food and Drug Administration first approved Trulicity as a treatment for Type 2 diabetes.
+Six years later, the diabetes drug received additional approval as a treatment to reduce the risk of harmful cardiovascular events like strokes and heart attacks in adults with Type 2 diabetes who have cardiovascular risks or disease.
 Health care providers also prescribe it off-label for weight loss because clinical evidence has shown the drug can prompt weight loss in those with obesity or excess weight.

 More on off-label prescribing